ignotaC/smallsoft/README.md

 # Small Soft pack
 Made for God Glory.
-Hail Supreame God one in great trinity.
+Hail Supreame God one in Great Trinity.
 Prise Saint Maria, mother of God.

 A pack of my little unix programs.
+I do not mention dependencies like C compiler and posix system.
+None means you have the basic set.

 You can either read this file as plain text
 ( and still understand 100% of what is this read me about ).